 Scholarship Application Deadlines

 In addition to applying for a scholarship from Berklee, we encourage all U.S. citizens and permanent U.S. residents to submit the Free Application for Federal Student Aid (FAFSA).
 Read more about applying for financial aid.

 Berklee takes each applicant as a whole into consideration in making both merit- and need-based scholarship decisions.
 In order to consider you for all the scholarships you are eligible for, we review the information provided on your scholarship application along with your supporting materials and audition and/or interview results.
 We also may request additional documentation to verify the information provided.

-Students who enroll in the program and have received a scholarship will have their award divided equally into three parts and applied directly to each semester's tuition bill.
+Students who are accepted and enroll in the program and have received a scholarship will have their award divided equally into three parts and applied directly to each semester's tuition bill.
 Please note that scholarship awards may not be used to pay the tuition deposit or any other non–tuition-related costs.

 Students who receive scholarships are required to meet a series of terms and conditions relating to attendance, academics, and conduct in order to keep their award during the academic year.

 All applicants who apply for a scholarship will automatically be considered for all scholarships listed below, depending on eligibility.

 Berklee General Scholarship

 - Eligibility: All master's degree applicants

 - Award Amount: Amount Varies, Multiple Awards